 For example, "http://game.com/tic-tac-toe/" is a directory URL package source whose checksum is found at "http://game.com/tic-tac-toe/.CHECKSUM".

-A package source is inferred to be a URL the same for a directory or file, and it is treated as a directory URL when it does not end with a path element that has an archive file suffix.
+A package source is inferred to be a URL the same for a directory or file, and it is treated as a directory URL when it does not end with a path element that has an archive file suffix or a ".git" suffix.
 The inferred package name is the directory name.

-where ‹path› can contain multiple /-separated elements to form a path within the repository, and defaults to the empty path.
-The ‹rev› can be a branch, tag, or commit, and it defaults to master.
+where ‹scheme› is git, http, https, git+http, or git+https, except when ‹scheme› is git and ‹host› is github.com (which is treated more specifically as a GitHub reference).
+The ‹path› can contain multiple /-separated elements to form a path within the repository, and it defaults to the empty path.
+The ‹rev› can be a branch, tag, or commit, and it defaults to using the default branch as reported by the server.

 For backward compatibility, an older format is also supported: